Afoma/My-Hashnode-Blog-Posts/cliwpv46p000k09lb52wk6p5t.md

 I would love to see the subgraphs you would build from following the guide in this article.
 Please tag me on my Twitter handle or LinkedIn to show me what you built.

 Here is the GitHub repository of my subgraph.
 Feel free to leave a star.
-Do have a nice day.
+Have a nice day.

 %[https://github.com/Afoma/crowd/tree/master]